 CF3D software takes a part through its complete lifecycle to revolutionize your design based on material properties, physical analysis, and actual use cases.
 Manufacturing possibilities are brought to life with CF3D’s ability to utilize all the degrees of freedom represented in 3D space.
 Your invitation to create awaits.

 High-performance, lightweight, composite materials elevate additive manufacturing to a new level of performance and functionality.
 Materials are tailorable and flexible to your unique applications with CF3D.
-Reaching new heights with the ability to print both structural fibers (e.g. carbon, glass, aramid) and functional fibers (e.g. optical, metallic) in a single-step process, users are able to print sensing capabilities, electrical circuits, and embedded heat directly into the structure.
+This technology is reaching new heights with the ability to print both structural fibers (e.g., carbon, glass, aramid) and functional fibers (e.g., optical, metallic) in a single-step process.
+Users can print sensing capabilities, electrical circuits, and embedded heat directly into the structure.
 CF3D provides the foundation for the most innovative material solutions in manufacturing.

 From the beginning, we recognized the disruptive nature of CF3D and focused extensively on patenting all aspects of the technology.
 Continuous Composites owns the world’s earliest granted patents on printing with continuous fibers and is an established leader of innovation in additive manufacturing using composites.